bbfrederick/micscriptlib/INSTALL.rst

 If you like to live on the edge, just use:
 ::

-    docker pull fredericklab/picachooser:latest
+    docker pull fredericklab/micscriptlib:latest

 This will use the most recent version on dockerhub.

-Now that the file is downloaded, you can run any picachooser command in the Docker container.
-For example, to run PICAchooser itself, you would use the following command (you can do this all in one step - it will just integrate the first pull into the run time if the version you request hasn't already been downloaded).
+Now that the file is downloaded, you can run any micscriptlib command in the Docker container.
+For example, to run micscriptlib itself, you would use the following command (you can do this all in one step - it will just integrate the first pull into the run time if the version you request hasn't already been downloaded).

 Docker runs completely in it's own selfcontained environment.
 If you want to be able to interact with disks outside of